5 Games for a Springer Spaniel: Fun Activities for Active Dogs

 Find the toy is a great game to do with your dog if you want them to think and be active.
 It’s also suitable for dogs that need some stimulation of their mental acuity because they have grown bored in repetitive activities or are frustrated by certain types of work.

-To play this game, put an object (preferably one that has been heavily played with so that there are lots of scents around it) where your dog can’t see it in a closet, under the bed, behind the couch.
+To play this game, put an object (preferably one that has been heavily played with so that there are lots of scents around it) where your dog can’t see it in a closet, under the bed, or behind the couch.

 Then get down on all fours facing away from the said hiding place and call out “find-the-toy!”
 Watch as your pup runs off into other rooms looking for his favorite thing!
 You may need to help them out if it’s something they’re not used to finding.